AlexandruC5/PalmGine-3D/README.md

 # Palmgine 3D is a project consistent of creating a Game Engine.

-To work with PalmGine 3D you must drag and drop the files on the window.

 To see the code of this assignment check branch called "Assignment3"
 Link: https://github.com/botttos/PalmGine-3D/tree/Assignment3